What Is a Special Enrollment Period for Medicare in Florida? (2026 Guide)

 Do not assume you are out of options.
 Even if you are unsure about your SEP status, a licensed broker can review your situation and determine what enrollment options are available to you right now.

-How to Use Your Special Enrollment Period in Florida
+How Do I Use My Medicare Special Enrollment Period in Florida?

 The fastest and most reliable way to use your SEP is to work with a licensed Medicare broker.
-Here is why:
+Here's why:

 The Health Experts Insurance has helped hundreds of Florida seniors use their Special Enrollment Periods to find new Medicare coverage — including thousands of former AvMed members navigating the 2026 transition.